orientechnologies/orientdb-docs/SQL-Functions.md

 ---
 ### sysdate()

 Returns the current date time.
+To know more about it, look at [Managing Dates](Managing-Dates.md).

 Syntax: ```sysdate( [<format>] [,<timezone>] )```